Salida del Sol Estates, Texas

 Salida del Sol Estates is a colonia and census-designated place (CDP) in Hidalgo County, Texas, United States.
-It was first listed as a CDP in the 2020 census.
+It was first listed as a CDP in the 2020 census, at which time it had a population of 6,496.

 It is situated in the southwestern part of the county, 6 mi north of U.S. Route 83 in Penitas and 18 mi west of Edinburg, the county seat.

 Demographics

 Salida del Sol Estates first appeared as a census designated place in the 2020 U.S. census.